yrsegal/rejuvenation-modpack/README.md

   Makes Route 4's reset trigger work in all areas as intended.
 - LabyrinthPuzzleFix.rb
   A typo in a puzzle causes it to not select the proper type of pokemon.
+- QuicksilverImplementation.rb
+  Implements the move Quicksilver Spear's effect to do what it says it does.

 QoL mods:
 - AutoFish.rb